Draggie306/EditingCheatSheets/A Level/Geography - Disease Dilemmas.md

 Haiti is known as "the poorest country in the Western hemisphere".
 It has a GNI per capita of US $1665 PPP and poverty is around 60%.
 The Mw 7.0 quake in January 2010 killed around 10% of the population of the capital, Port-au-Prince.
 More than 90% of the population lived in slums and half had no access to toilets.

 Nepalese aid workers stationed along Mirebalais, in the Artibonite river valley, are believed to have brought the disease, 9 months after the quake hit the island nation.
-720,000 cholera cases were counted within 4 years, with around half a million hospitalisations - 82 hospitals had been damaged or destroyed during the quake.
+820,000 cholera cases were counted within 4 years, with around half a million hospitalisations - 82 hospitals had been damaged or destroyed during the quake.

+The British Red Cross targeted the outbreak with its own response progrmme between 2010 and 2012.
+10 days after the outbreak began, MSF found that the largest camp in P-a-P had no access to chlorinated drinking water, and this the Red Cross were able to deliver clean water to 300,000 cap dwellers  in the capital.
+On top of this, as cholera is water-borne, the built 1300 latrines, serving almost 200 people each.

+Weak governance contributed to the poor treatment of cholera in Haiti.
+There were over 10,000 NGOs but no effective management strategy and as a result, the easily-treated cholera was responsible for 10,000 deaths. [[1](https://www.cdc.gov/cholera/haiti/index.html)].

 Further reading: [[www.ncbi.nlm.nih.gov](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3381400/)